Commitment to Community Cardiovascular Health Benefit for Firefighters

 What happens to the data once it is collected and results are sent out?

-Each firefighter signs a consent form to allow or not allow the use of the collected data for research which protects the data.
-Our data is stored on paper and, unlike a medical records system that any healthy system employee can access, our system is only accessible to the Heart Disease Prevention Program staff approved to work in the program.
+Your data is only accessible to the Heart Disease Prevention Program staff approved to work in the program.
 Each firefighter is assigned a number that is not associated with any identifying information.
-With individual approval of consent for use, the data is added to the research database.
-The research database and procedures have been approved through our institutional review board, which has a mandatory annual review of the process.
 In the end, the collected data belongs to the firefighter.

 We cannot send the information to anyone without written consent from the firefighter.